zaiisao/Documentation/en/Interactive Broadcast/rotation_guide_android.md

 title: Use Video Rotation
 description:
 platform: Android
-updatedAt: Fri Nov 09 2018 18:55:58 GMT+0000 (UTC)
+updatedAt: Fri Nov 09 2018 18:56:01 GMT+0000 (UTC)
 ---
 # Use Video Rotation
-From v2.3.0, Agora provides a `setVideoEncoderConfiguration` API for users to set the video profile.
-This API includes an `orientationMode` parameter with which users can set the video orientation mode.
+From v2.3.0, Agora provides a `setVideoEncoderConfiguration` method for users to set the video profile.
+This method includes an `orientationMode` parameter for users to set the video orientation mode.

-This guide shows you how to set the video orientation mode in various scenarios.
+This page shows you how to set the video orientation mode in various scenarios.

 ## Video Rotation